Navi reports on the cost variance. LineNow runs the procurement system that produces the cost.

 Where LineNow fits

-LineNow combines the recipe and cost-tracking that Navi-style products do with statistical replenishment and full procurement workflow:
+LineNow combines the recipe and cost-tracking that Navi-style products do with the closed-loop architecture and two layers of AI on top:

 - Recipe builder with yield, ingredient costing, target margin, substitutions